Angela E. Sipila Attorney at Law

 Minnesota Judicial Branch

-This is the link to the Self Help Center, a website posted by the 6th District Court (formerly known as the St. Louis County Courts).
-This site has Divorce Forms, Child Support forms, Small Claims forms, and other blank forms that you can printout yourself and file with the Court.
 I can review self-help forms for my clients at a fair price.
 Other lawyers also can review forms for you, so please try to get legal advice before you file papers yourself.
-You risk losing time, money, etc. later by submitting forms that are done cheaply but aren't done right.
+You risk losing time, money, and sleep later by submitting forms that are done cheaply but are not done right.
+I offer a free consultation and am located about a block from the Virginia Courthouse, so make an appointment and stop by on your way to file your papers.

 Some Self-Help Court Forms for Probate